We just got back from California, and I must say, I ate one of the most amazing tomatoes I’ve had in decades. Truly.

 Line a baking sheet with parchment paper and set aside.

 On a well floured surface, roll out the dough into a 12 inch circle, trimming the edges to clean it up.
 Transfer the dough to the parchment lined baking sheet.

 Leaving a 2 inch border untouched, spread the cheese mixture evenly over the dough.
-Arrange the tomato slices over the cheese.
-Overlap slightly and arrange in a pleasing way, then drizzle 1 tsp of olive oil over the top.
-Sprinkle with the fresh basil.
+Arrange the tomatoes over the cheese in a pleasing pattern, overlapping slightly to fit them all in.
+Then drizzle 1 tsp of olive oil over the top.
+Sprinkle with the fresh thyme and/or basil.

 Fold the edges of the dough in and over the filling, pleating to make it lay nicely.

 Whisk together the egg and 1 tsp water.
 Brush this over the crust.
-Sprinkle the edges with the finishing salt, and extra thyme leaves if desired.
+Sprinkle the edges with the finishing salt.

 Bake for 30 minutes or until the cheese is puffed and crust is golden brown.

 Let it cool just a touch before cutting into it, allowing it to set.
 This also tastes lovely at room temperature.
 It even tastes good cold!
 You can use a variety of tomatoes for this tart: look for heirloom, cherry, roma, grape, etc.